Globalstar: Gateways

 Globalstar satellites are simple "bent pipe" analog repeaters, unlike Iridium.

 A network of ground gateway stations provides connectivity from the 40 satellites to the public switched telephone network and Internet.
 A satellite must have a Gateway station in view to provide service to any users.
 Twenty four Globalstar Gateways are located around the world, including seven in North America.
 Globalstar Gateways are the largest cellular base station in the world with a design capacity for over 10,000 concurrent phone calls over a coverage area that is roughly 50% of the size of the US.
 Globalstar supports CDMA technology such as the rake receiver and soft handoffs, so a handset may be talking via two spot beams to two Gateways for path diversity.

 Globalstar users are assigned telephone numbers on the North American Numbering Plan in North America or the appropriate telephone numbering plan for the country that the overseas gateway is located in, except for Brazil, where the official Globalstar country code (+8818) is used.
 The use of gateway ground stations provides customers with localized regional phone numbers for their satellite handsets.
 But service cannot be provided in remote areas (such as areas of the South Pacific and the polar regions) if there are no gateway stations to cover the area.
 As of May 2012, voice and full-duplex data services are currently non-functional over much of Africa, the South Asian subcontinent, and most mid-ocean regions due to the lack of nearby gateway earth stations.

 The Globalstar system uses the Qualcomm CDMA air interface; however, the Ericsson and Telit phones accept standard GSM SIM cards, while the Qualcomm GSP-1600/1700 phones do not have a SIM card interface, but use CDMA/IS-41 based authentication.
 Therefore, the Globalstar gateways need to support both the CDMA/IS-41 and the GSM standards.

 Globalstar has roaming agreements with local cellular operators in some regions, enabling the use of a single phone number in satellite and cellular mode on multi-mode Globalstar handsets.
 These cellular roaming agreements are not in place in North America.
 Because of improvements in cellular phones and networks and the limitations inherent to satellite phones, the newest Globalstar handset (released in 2006) does not include cellular connectivity as Globalstar does not expect subscribers to carry it as their only mobile phone.

-First Generation Satellites
+First generation satellites

 Globalstar orbits have an inclination of 52 degrees.
 Therefore, Globalstar does not cover polar areas, due to the lower orbital inclination.

 Globalstar orbits have an orbital height of approximately 1400 km and latency is still relatively low (approximately 60ms).

 A Globalstar satellite has two body-mounted, Earth-facing arrays.
 First-generation Globalstars weigh approximately 550 kg.
 However, the second-generation Globalstar design will gain significant mass.

 In 2005, some of the satellites began to reach the limit of their operational lifetime of 7.5 years.
 In December 2005, Globalstar began to move some of its satellites into a graveyard orbit above LEO.